Check your tradesmen

 We know you're busy.
 And checking a tradesman sounds like a chore.
 But do you really know a decent builder from a dodgy one without checking?

-1. Ask your tradesman what trade association they belong to
+1. Ask your tradesman what association they belong to

-If your builder says he/she is a member of TrustMark or has the logo on their van then give TrustMark a ring on 01344 630 804 to check they are members and are qualified to do the work you want them to carry out.
+If your builder says he/she is a member of TrustMark, check the online register to see if they are a member.
 If a firm is TrustMark registered, it is working to a code of practice aimed at giving you greater confidence and protection.

 General Builder Trade Associations